sopra-fs24-group-05/sopra-fs24-group-05-server/contributions.md

     Modify the function 'Ranking' and 'Get the average score' as per discussion with Zizhou.

     * Delete the function related code in item system and use it from Comment system.

+#### Week 4 (24/05/01~24/05/08)

+* Yiming Xiao

+    Finish test all functions in Topic Controller.

+    * Related files include `TopicController.java`, `TopicControllerTest.java`in the project.

+    Finish test all functions in Item Controller.

+    * Related files include  `ItemController.java`, `ItemControllerTest.java` in the project.

+    Add Translate funtion and finish testing.

+    * Related files include  `TranslateController.java`, `TranslateControllerTest.java` in the project.